GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 - Before the meeting starts, each member needs to send his recent progress and discovery to the chat box, so that everyone is familiar with the content in advance.
 When we are not in meetings, we will also discuss the trivial issues arising from the project in the chat box at any time.

-- The questionnaire was designed and shared by Microsoft 365, so we could edit it together and comment whatever we prefer to express own thoughts.
+- The questions of interviews was designed and shared by Microsoft 365, so we could edit it together and comment whatever we prefer to express own thoughts.

 - We use Gantt chart to plan the whole project.
 Team members could update the actual task start and end times.